algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 $$ U = K_{p} e(t) + K_{i} \int_{0}^{t} e(x) dx + K_{d} \frac{de(t)}{dt} $$

 To use a PID controller, you need to tune it by setting the constants, $K_{p}$, $K_{i}$, and $K_{d}$.
+If you choose the parameters for your PID controller incorrectly, the output will be unstable, i.e., the output diverges.
-There are multiple methods of tuning like, manual tuning, Ziegler–Nichols, Tyreus Luyben, and more.
+There are multiple methods of tuning like, manual tuning, Ziegler–Nichols, Tyreus Luyben, Cohen–Coon, and Åström-Hägglund.

 The uses of PID controllers are theoretically any process which has measurable output and a known ideal output, but controllers are used mainly for regulating temperature, pressure, force, flow rate, feed rate, speed and more.